llvm/llvm-project/clang/docs/UsersManual.rst

-      /vmm                   Set the default most-general representation to multiple inheritance /vms                   Set the default most-general representation to single inheritance /vmv                   Set the default most-general representation to virtual inheritance /W0                    Disable all warnings
+      /vmm                   Set the default most-general representation to multiple inheritance /vms                   Set the default most-general representation to single inheritance /vmv                   Set the default most-general representation to virtual inheritance /volatile:iso          Volatile loads and stores have standard semantics /volatile:ms           Volatile loads and stores have acquire and release semantics /W0                    Disable all warnings
       /W1                    Enable -Wall
       /W2                    Enable -Wall